Julian-Panditharatne/nosql-challenge/README.md

 - Checked how many documents contained the Dover Local Authority; then removed any establishments within the Dover Local Authority from the database, and checked the number of documents to ensure they were deleted.

+- Used *update_many* to convert number values that were stored as strings, and certain strings were replaced with None data type.

+## Part 3: Exploratory Analysis

+In this part of the challenge, I used pandas DataFrames and PyMongo to answer the following questions:

+1. Which establishments have a hygiene score equal to 20?

+2. Which establishments in London have a *RatingValue* greater than or equal to 4?

+3. What are the top 5 establishments with a *RatingValue* of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?

+4. How many establishments in each Local Authority area have a hygiene score of 0, sorted by highest number of establishments per Local Authority Area?

 ---

 ## **Repository Files and Folders**

+Besides this `README.md` file, there are five other files, along with a folder containing one of the five files..

+These are the four files that are not within the folder named **Resources**:

+- `NoSQL_analysis.ipynb`: The Jupyter Notebook file containing the script used to perform the Exploratory Analysis portion of the challenge.

+- `NoSQL_analysis_starter.ipynb`: The Jupyter Notebook file containing the starter code used in the `NoSQL_analysis.ipynb` script file.

+- `NoSQL_setup.ipynb`: The Jupyter Notebook file containing the script used to perform the Database Setup and Update portions of the challenge.

+- `NoSQL_setup_starter.ipynb`: The Jupyter Notebook file containing the starter code used in the `NoSQL_setup.ipynb` script file.

+The **Resources** folder contains the following file:

+- `establishments.json`: The JSON file containing the data to be imported into a MongoDB Database.

 ---